brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 ### Conclusion

-Because of the redux principle, we can make our application real-time in a matter of minutes.
+When the backend emits redux actions through a real-time system like socket.io, we can just dispatch these actions directly to our redux store.

-We just have to make our backend push the correct redux actions, and dispatch them to the redux store.
+That way, we can make our application real-time in matter of minutes.